hussein227/Epilespy-EEG-Signals/README.md

 ### Course
 BSc Thesis under Supervisor Dr.Wael Zakria
 ### Theme
-The theme of the project, is to create Tool instead of Exp Machines as EEG signal device is more Accurate and cheaper compare to Old Machines
+The theme of the project, is to create Tool instead of Expensive Machines as EEG signal device is more Accurate and cheaper compare to Old Machines

 ### Objectives